 Rahim Jiwa – As a Cognitive Specialist and Hypnotist Rahim has had tremendous success with clients with chronic pain issues.
 His methods involve working with both the sub-conscious and unconscious minds.

 When searching for therapists in your area you have three potential sources for referrals.
 First, your family doctor will certainly have a shortlist of therapists for referrals.
 Second, family, friends, and colleagues are an excellent source for referrals.
 Finally, a simple Google search will likely uncover numerous therapists in your area.

 Whoever the referred therapist is, follow up with a search for patient reviews.
-I have vetted the following physician reviews websites,
+I have vetted the following review and referral websites,

 Podcasts and Blogs

 Podcasts and Blogs (P&Bs) have become a major source of information for a plethora of issues.
 Though few in number there are excellent P&Bs that deal with mental illness, specifically depression.
 Most relate stories and provide eyewitness accounts of the feelings and experiences of those that are struggling with depression.
 For those that struggle in silence, P&Bs are an excellent way to see and feel that you are not alone.
 A comprehensive mental wellness program will promote the advantages of reading blogs and listening to podcasts.

 The following are podcasts that have accompanying blogs that I believe are worth your while to consider subscribing to,

 Crazy, Who Me?
 The Podcast – Coming soon

 The following are well reviewed books on mental illness.
 Many of these books were utilized for research for the book: Crazy, Who Me? and the workshop, What is the Cost of Depression to You and Your Business?